binhlecong/weather_app/README.md

 - [x] coordinate input
 - [x] bottom button bar
 - [x] Option tabs for showing UV, temperature and wind graph
+- [x] swipe down to reload
 - [ ] Use BLoC to pass forecast data
+- [ ] Setting: choose degree F or C
+- [ ] Complete the search bar
 - [ ] Tap on future day summary to view detail of that day
-- [ ] Setting: choose degree F or C
-- [ ] swipe down to reload